CSAFE-ISU/cmcR/README.md

 To perform a proper comparison of these two cartridge cases, we need to remove regions that do not come into uniform or consistent contact with the breech face of the firearm.
-These include the small clusters of pixels in the corners of the two scans, caused by the staging area in which the scans are taken, and the plateaued region of points around the firing pin impression hole near the center of the scan.
+These include the small clusters of pixels in the corners of the two scans from the microscope staging area, and the plateaued region of points around the firing pin impression hole near the center of the scan.
 A variety of processing procedures are implemented in the cmcR package.
 Functions of the form `preProcess_*` perform the preprocessing procedures.
-Consider the [funtion reference](https://csafe-isu.github.io/cmcR/reference/index.html) of the cmcR package for more information regarding these procedures.
+See the [funtion reference](https://csafe-isu.github.io/cmcR/reference/index.html) of the cmcR package for more information regarding these procedures.
 As is commonly done when comparing cartridge cases, we first downsample each